fivetran/go-fivetran/README.md

 - Field ID => Fid, etc...
 - we don't validate business rules (unless it is strictly necessary) // in this case the result would be an empty UserDetails{} with a 200 status code...
 URL paths are validated.
 - tests
+- context
+- json annotations, omitempty.
+When it should be used?